10 of the most endangered animals in Europe in 2025

 Each of the animals below faces a unique set of challenges and threats, making it all the more important to educate ourselves on how to conserve their declining populations.
 From the Mediterranean monk seal, which has an estimated population of around 400, to the Bavarian pine vole, which has fewer than 50 individuals remaining, discover some of the most endangered animals in Europe below.

-What is a wild hamster?
 The common hamster (Cricetus cricetus) is a stout-bodied rodent measuring up to 34 centimetres (13 inches) long, with shorter tails that typically measure around 6 centimetres (2 inches).
-They typically have thick, long, reddish brown fur, with round cheeks, small furry ears, and wide feet.
+They typically have long, thick, reddish-brown fur, with round cheeks, small furry ears, and wide feet.
 The common hamster is not the species that is commonly kept as a pet.
-Their cousin the golden hamster (Mesocricetus auratus) is often sought after as a pet.
+Their cousin the golden hamster (Mesocricetus auratus) is the species that is often sought after for the pet trade.

 The wild common hamster population is highly fragmented.
-It’s found in grasslands across many European countries, including the Netherlands, Belgium, France, and Germany, as well as Hungary, Slovakia, Romania, and the Czech Republic.
+It’s found in grasslands across many European countries, including the Netherlands, Belgium, France, Germany, Hungary, Slovakia, Romania, and the Czech Republic.

 Karpathos frogs are native to the small Greek island of Karpathos.
 They’re known to inhabit only two of its small freshwater rivers, living in slow or still waters.

-Why is the Karpathos frog endangered?
 Habitat loss is a major threat to the survival of the Karpathos frog.
-Human activities, such as deforestation, urban development, water extraction and agriculture, have led to the loss, pollution, and degradation of the frog’s preferred aquatic habitats.
+Human activities, such as deforestation, urban development, water extraction and agriculture, have led to the loss, pollution, and degradation of the frog’s preferred aquatic habitats, making them endangered.
 Collecting Karpathos frogs for scientific research purposes—while not a major threat—also puts a strain on the species, especially when their range and distribution is limited to such a specific area.

 Found hidden in the underground passageways of the Northern Limestone Alps in Austria and parts of southern Bavaria, its brownish fur and small tail provides camouflage.
 This tiny vole is a herbivore, with a diet made up mostly of roots, grasses, and herbs.

-How many Bavarian pine voles are left?
-Bavarian pine voles are critically endangered, with less than 50 mature individuals remaining in a declining and fragmented population.
+Bavarian pine voles are critically endangered, with fewer than 50 mature individuals remaining in a declining and fragmented population.

-Why is the Bavarian pine vole endangered?
-The primary threat to this species is human-caused habitat loss.
+The primary threat to Bavarian pine voles is human-caused habitat loss.
 In the 1980s, the construction of a hospital on the land where Bavarian pine voles were originally discovered destroyed their only known habitat.
 The forests in which they’re now found are also becoming uninhabitable, as the fertilisers used in agricultural practices pollute the soil and logging destroys the land.

-What is a Sette Fratelli cave salamander?
 The Sette Fratelli cave salamander (Speleomantes sarrabusensis) is a small amphibian species.
-Its skin is typically a brown to dark brown colour, which helps them blend into the dimly lit environments of caves and rocky crevices.
+Its skin is typically a brown to dark brown color, which helps them blend into the dimly lit environments of caves and rocky crevices.
 The body of the Sette Fratelli cave salamander is elongated and lean, and it has slender fingers and toes, which are also well-suited for navigating the tight spaces in their cave habitats.
 Their longer tails aid them with balance and movement.

 Sette Fratelli cave salamanders live in the forests and rocky areas of Sardinia, Italy.
 Their habitat is restricted to the Sette Fratelli mountain, between 200 to 800 metres (650 to 2,600 feet) above sea level, with an estimated range of only 70 square kilometres (27 square miles).

-Around 80% to 90% of the entire population of the species once existed in Sardinia, and there has been an estimated 70% to 80% decline in this known population.
+Around 80% to 90% of the entire population of the species once existed in Sardinia, and their population has declined by up to over 80% over the last three generations.

-Why is the Sette Fratelli cave salamander endangered?
 The very limited geographical range of this species puts it at risk, while capturing the salamander for the pet trade puts a further strain on its survival.
 Climate change also endangers Sette Fratelli cave salamanders because of the species’ specific microclimatic preferences.
 As the climate shifts, it affects its distribution and activity.
+For these reasons, the Sette Fratelli cave salamander is critically endangered.

 Other European salamander species are also at risk from diseases that are caused by certain fungal infections, which have significantly reduced global amphibian populations.